 If you're looking to produce parts for CNC Machining, you'll first need to know how to create a CAD file.
 If you're new to CAD or not sure how to find the best CAD software, we've got the answers!
 Here we explore the various different CAD packages available and what might be best for you.

 What is CAD?

-Computer Aided Design or CAD, is the process of using a computer to help design parts and products.
-It differs from conventional graphic design in the fact that CAD works with 3D, dimensioned parts which have a functional purpose.
+Computer Aided Design or CAD is the process of using a computer to help design parts and products.
+It differs from conventional graphic design in the fact that CAD works with 3D, dimensioned parts that have a functional purpose.
 3D modelling and CAD is required when looking to manufacture parts using Computer Aided Manufacturing, also known as CAM.
 For example, with CNC machining, you will need to produce a CAD file so that the machine knows where to remove material to create the final part.

 In order to create CAD files, you will need to use a CAD software package.
-There are many CAD softwares available and choosing which to use can be difficult!
+There are many CAD software's available and choosing which to use can be difficult!
 Fortunately, here at Get It Made, we’re ready to help you decide the best CAD program for you.

 How to choose a suitable CAD software?